 Descaling is the process of removing mineral residue—also known as “scale”—that builds up inside a coffee maker over time.
 If the task isn’t performed regularly, a device can face issues that range from brewing weak coffee to the machine not working at all.
 The general rule is to descale at least once every one to three months, but users should default to manufacturer instructions if a different interval is recommended.
 Descaling can be done with a simple at-home combination of vinegar and warm soapy water, and many brands sell liquids or powders specifically for descaling.
 The first step in the process is to fill your coffee maker’s reservoir with a mixture of water and descaling solution.
 Second, run the brew cycle.
 Third, empty the carafe (now full of descaling solution) into the sink and rinse clean.
 Finally, run the brew cycle with just water to remove any leftover descaling product.

 A 1-4 cup setting calibrates a machine’s brew cycle to suit smaller batches of coffee.
 Since most drip coffee makers are designed to brew 10 cups or more, the normal drip speed is too fast for small portions and leads to a weak pot of joe.
 By clicking the 1-4 cup setting, your machine will slow down the drip speed to perfectly extract the small amount of coffee you want.

 Why Trust The Spruce Eats?

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was written by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express (view at Amazon) and the Bodum Brazil French Press (View at Amazon).
+For this piece, he researched the difference in heat retention between glass and stainless steel, as well as the best methods for cleaning stainless steel.
+He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express and the Bodum Brazil French Press.